DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-INSIGHTS/setup.md

 ![Feature_Management](IMAGES/Feature_Management.png)

-### 3. DXC Insights Parameters
+### 3. Insights for D365 FO Parameters
 Navigate to  **System administrators > DXC Insights > DXC Insights parameters.**
 ![Parameters](IMAGES/Parameters.png)

-On the ‘Settings’ tab, update and save the types of telemetry that DXC Insights will send to Azure Application Insights or your specified telemetry logger.
+On the ‘Settings’ tab, update and save the types of telemetry that Insights for D365 FO will send to Azure Application Insights or your specified telemetry logger.

 ![Telemetry_settings](IMAGES/Telemetry_settings.png)